Our School Council and Eco Council

 Both councils have two members from each year group (Y1 - Y6), with School Council also having 6 members from Y6.
 Reception and Nursery children meet as a whole class and send their ideas to meetings.
 Each council has its' own special remit and we are so proud of all the work they do to make our school better; they come to every meeting full of ideas and proposals!

-We meet at least every three to four weeks to discuss and debate a range of issues and the agenda is set by both pupils and staff.
-The councils have their own noticeboard, take assemblies, run fund raising events and are a very important part of our school improvement team.
-Classes hold regular meetings with their councillors to feed back meeting agendas , share minutes and discuss new ideas to bring.
+We meet at least every two to three weeks to discuss and debate a range of issues and the agenda is set by both pupils and staff.
+The councils have their own noticeboard, take assemblies, minute meetings, run fund raising events and are a very important part of our school improvement team.
+Classes hold regular meetings with their councillors to feed back meeting agendas, share minutes and discuss new ideas to bring.
 Every councillor is elected yearly following a proper election by their peers, where they present to the class the reasons why they should be chosen.
 It is always hotly contested!
+We are so proud of each and every one of them, they take their role very seriously and do a brilliant job.

-Between 2018 and 2021 these are some of the improvements our brilliant councillors worked on:-
+Between 2018 and 2022 these are some of the other improvements our brilliant councillors worked on:-

 - Looking at reward systems in school, helping decide our school values and making decisions for rewards every year.